 Salt Use Reduction Grants

 DWSP established a Salt Use Reduction Grant program in FY21.
 This 50/50 matching grant program makes funds of up to $20,000 available for the seven towns in the Wachusett Reservoir watershed to help with the purchase of new equipment that reduce the use of salt.
-More than $119,000 has been dispersed via nine grants awarded to date, including more than $36,000 in FY23.
-The grants have been used on two new salt storage facilities, flexible plow blades that remove snow and ice more effectively from uneven surfaces (which ultimately requires less salt to maintain the roadway), roadway temperature sensors in plow vehicles, and a portion of costs for a new salt brine generator.
+Approximately $169,000 has been dispersed via 12 grants awarded to date.
+The grants have been used on new salt storage facilities, flexible plow blades that remove snow and ice more effectively from uneven surfaces (which ultimately requires less salt to maintain the roadway), roadway temperature sensors and spreader controllers for plow vehicles, and a portion of costs for a new salt brine generator.

 Awards